Project

 History

-#1 Updated by Luke Murphey about 8 years ago
+#1 Updated by Luke Murphey over 8 years ago

 It would be nice to be able to do this from the search tool too.
 That way one could get counts from several words in an OR search.
 Another option would just be adding a count of the number of word matches to the search page (right now it lists verse matches, not word matches).

-#2 Updated by Luke Murphey about 8 years ago
+#2 Updated by Luke Murphey over 8 years ago

 • Target version changed from 3.0 to 1.3

-#3 Updated by Luke Murphey about 8 years ago
+#3 Updated by Luke Murphey over 8 years ago

 If this is on the search page then this could include: